 - Vietnam Prosperity Bank (VPBank)

-WWF has worked with the finance sector for more than a decade via innovative collaborations that strive to integrate ESG risks and opportunities into mainstream finance so as to redirect financial flows to support the Paris Agreement and the SDGs.
+WWF has worked with the financial sector (banks, investors and regulators) for more than a decade, with the objective of accelerating the integration of ESG risks and opportunities into mainstream finance, so as to redirect financial flows to support the Paris Agreement and the SDGs.
 Our approach to sustainable finance leverages:

 - Our conservation experience on the ground across WWF’s global practices.